Spidey01/ngen/README.md

     + A project that packages children.
   - package/nested
     + A cxx_application to test nested package type.
+  - external
+    + Executes an external script to do the magic.
+  - cmake_example
+    + Executes cmake -G ninja.

 #### Linux Examples ####